Yananwang1701QCA/1701QCA-Assessment1/experiments/experiments.md

 ![Image](e3-1.jpeg)
 ![Image](e3-2.jpeg)

-(Insert a caption here)
+(This is my third experiment.)

 #### Reflection ####

-In this experiment, something new to me was or something I learned was (insert something here).
+In this experiment, something new to me was or something I learned was potentiometer.

-This experiment could be the basis of a real world application such as (insert something here).
+This experiment could be the basis of a real world application such as fans, lights and toys.

 ### USING A TRANSISITOR TO DRIVE A MOTOR ###